 Slate roofs are arguably the finest roofs in the world — beautiful, natural, and long lasting.
 Like any facet of the construction industry, however, installations of slate roofs benefit from experience, knowledge and practice.
 Here are 18 things to keep in mind before tackling a slate roofing project:

 1) Construct the roof properly.
 The roof must have a slope of 4:12 or above (4 inches of rise to 12 inches of run).
-If the slope is 6:12 or lower, then the headlap must be 4” minimum.
+If the slope is lower than 8:12, then the headlap should be 4 inches.
 The steeper the roof, the longer it will last.
 If the roof slope is shallow enough to walk on, someone will walk on it and damage the slates.
 So if you’re going to design a long-lasting slate roof, make the slope too steep to walk on.

-Also, you should assume that all elements of the roof assembly will function successfully for at least 150 years.
+Also, it's prudent to assume that all elements of the roof assembly should function successfully for at least 150 years.
 This means using roofing slates, fasteners and a roof deck material with known and proven longevities of a century and a half.
-Roof decking with the required longevity includes solid lumber at least 3/4" thick and other durable decking materials such as nailable concrete and gypsum.
+Roof decking with the required longevity includes solid lumber at least 3/4 inch thick or other durable decking materials such as nailable concrete and gypsum.
 Avoid any laminated or glued roof decking products, despite the fact that plywood and OSB are the roof deck materials of choice for standard roofers and architects today.
 Slate roofs are not standard roofs — they’re exceptional roofs which will grace the building they’re on long after the installer is dead and even after his grandchildren have grown old.
 For this reason, fast and cheap roof decking materials should be avoided.